-If you or your parents choose to make a debit/credit card payment, please go to the following website to make that payment: www.letu.edu/studentpayments.
+If you or your parents choose to make a debit/credit card payment, please do so through your Enrollment Checklist on the MyLETU page under the View/Pay My Bill option.

-If you need to cash a personal check, you may do so at the Cashier Window in the Business Office.
+If you need to cash a personal check, you may do so at the Cashier Window on the second floor of the Library.
 Guidelines for cashing checks will be explained to you at the window.

 Cashier Window Hours: Monday through Friday, 9:00 AM - 4:00 PM.